UKP-SQuARE/square-core/square-model-inference-api/README.md

 ```

 #### Running Tests
+For unit tests:
 ```sh
 make test
 ```
+For load testing with Locust, see [this README](locust/README.md).

 ## Setup
 1. Create `auth_server/.env` with secret API key.
 See [here](auth_server/.env.example) for an example.